5 of the Best 55 Plus Communities in Florida

 2. What is included in your monthly payment?

 Identifying all the costs of living in the community is important, not just rent or mortgage payments.
-You will want to consider whether various things are included with your monthly property expenses; a few to consider are:
+Consider what’s included with your monthly property expenses; a few to consider are:

 • Landscaping and pool maintenance